-Otherwise, you can still earn the 40,000 bonus points after spending $1,000 on the card within three months of account opening.
-Likewise, this card offers 2X points on Southwest purchases, hotel and car rental partners, and 1 point per dollar spent elsewhere.
-If you’re willing to spend the additional $30 on the annual fee, you’ll make it up on bonus points and enjoy no foreign transaction fees.
+Otherwise, you can still earn the intro offer: Earn 50,000 points after you spend $1,000 on purchases in the first three months.
+All points earned will count towards the Companion Pass.
+However, this card offers 3X points on Southwest purchases; 2X points on local transit, commuting and rideshare; and 2X points on internet, cable, phone services and select streaming services.
+If you’re willing to spend the additional $30 on the annual fee, you’ll make it up in bonus points and enjoy no foreign transaction fees.

 The Priority card is the top-of-the-line card that’s ideal for frequent Southwest flyers.
 While it has an annual fee of $149, you’ll find that the card more than makes up for it by offering you both points and perks.
 For example, you’ll receive four free upgraded boardings each calendar year when available.
 This allows you to upgrade your boarding position at the gate to A1–A15, which normally costs $30, $40 or $50 per flight.
 You’ll also receive 7,500 bonus points each year on your account anniversary, worth over $100 in Southwest travel, as well as a $75 annual travel credit.

-These benefits come on top of everything you receive from the Premier card, including 40,000 bonus points after spending $1,000 on the card within three months of account opening.
-You also earn 2X points on Southwest purchases, Rapid Rewards hotel and car rental partner purchases, and 1 point per dollar spent elsewhere, as well as 1,500 TQP for every $10,000 spent each year (on up to $100,000).
+These benefits come on top of everything you receive from the Premier card, including the intro offer: Earn 50,000 points after you spend $1,000 on purchases in the first three months.
+You also earn 3X points on Southwest purchases; 2X points on local transit, commuting and rideshare; and 2X points on internet, cable, phone services and select streaming services.
+You’ll also earn 1,500 TQP for every $10,000 spent each year (on up to $100,000).

 For the additional $50 in annual fees beyond the Premier card, the Priority card offers you at least $120 worth in upgraded boarding, plus 1,500 additional bonus points each year on your account anniversary.
 That’s a fantastic value for those who are willing to spend a little more on the annual fee.